kstubhieeee/ai-ppt-generator/README.md

 ## Usage

+1. Choose an input method:
+   - Enter a title
+   - Paste text content
-1. Enter a title, paste text content, or upload a PDF file
+   - Upload a PDF file (up to 10MB)
 2. Click "Generate Presentation"
 3. View the generated slides with navigation controls
+4. Regenerate images if needed using the refresh button
-4. Download the presentation as an HTML file
+5. Download the presentation as an HTML file
-5. Print or convert the HTML file to PDF if needed
+6. Print or convert the HTML file to PDF if needed

+## Image Sources

+The application uses a tiered approach to find the best images for your slides:

+1. **Pexels Stock Photos**: High-quality, curated images with proper attribution
+2. **Google Gemini**: AI-generated images created specifically for your content
+3. **Placeholder Images**: Fallback option when other sources are unavailable

+## PDF Extraction

+The PDF extraction feature allows you to quickly import content from:
+- Research papers
+- Reports
+- Articles
+- Any PDF document up to 10MB

 ## Limitations

-- PDF parsing is simulated in this demo.
-In a production environment, you would use a PDF parsing library like pdf.js
-- Image suggestions are based on search queries, not actual image generation
+- PDF extraction works best with text-based PDFs rather than scanned documents
+- Image generation quality depends on the availability of relevant stock photos
-- Presentation style is basic HTML/CSS
+- Presentation style is basic HTML/CSS, not a full PowerPoint/PPTX file

 ## License